Mavericks vs. Trail Blazers Player Props Betting Odds

-Sportsbooks have listed player props for Luka Doncic and others when the Dallas Mavericks host the Portland Trail Blazers at American Airlines Center on Wednesday at 8:30 PM ET.
+Those looking to place a player prop bet can find odds on Luka Doncic, Jerami Grant and others in the Dallas Mavericks-Portland Trail Blazers matchup at American Airlines Center on Friday at 8:30 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!